 Do you have a favourite book about birding?
 Please share in the comments below ↓

 The Afternoon Birder contains affiliate links.
-If you choose to purchase items from these links, I will earn a small commission at no extra cost to you.
-These commissions go towards the costs of running this website which is greatly appreciated.
+If you choose to purchase items from these links, I will earn a small Amazon credit at no extra cost to you.
+These credits go towards the costs of running this website which is greatly appreciated.